Entertainment world responds to Rishi Sunak and Tory government's trans comments and policies

 The comments come after the UK government recently outlined a proposition, which would prevent transgender people from having access to single-sex hospitals.

-Now, numerous members of the entertainment world have come forward to share their thoughts on the issue, including Sam Smith and Billy Bragg.
+Now, numerous members of the entertainment world have come forward to share their thoughts on the issue, including Sam Smith, Billy Bragg and Self Esteem.

 “To all trans/non binary and gender non conforming people in the UK right now,” the former wrote on their Instagram Stories.
 “You are not alone.
 Your humanity and your life matters.
 Sending every one of you so much love x.’

-The latter agreed, making reference to comments previously made by Conservative MP Lee Anderson: “Given what was said from the platform at the Tory Conference it sounds like Lee Anderson wasn’t kidding when he said the Tories are going to fight the next election on culture wars and trans bashing #TransRightsAreHumanRights.”
+Bragg agreed, making reference to comments previously made by Conservative MP Lee Anderson: “Given what was said from the platform at the Tory Conference it sounds like Lee Anderson wasn’t kidding when he said the Tories are going to fight the next election on culture wars and trans bashing #TransRightsAreHumanRights.”

+Rebecca Lucy Taylor of Self Esteem shared a similar statement, writing: “Trans lives matter, nobody is complaining about our trans sisters on female wards, educate your family members about the importance of critical thinking in these horrific, terrifying times.”

 Given what was said from the platform at the Tory Conference it sounds like Lee Anderson wasn’t kidding when he said the Tories are going to fight the next election on culture wars and trans bashing #TransRightsAreHumanRights pic.twitter.com/NpgzdeQ5h4